moshejasper/kindisperse/README.md

-same individuals in which dispersal is being assessed, are labour-intensive when conducted across a large enough area to be informative, and typically are not estimates of true intergenerational dispersal (which is measured life-stage ot lifestage, e.g. from the egg of the parent to the egg of its offspring).
-Such lifestage-to-lifestage estimates are important as they are readily interpretable within established intergenerational analytical frameworks such as Wright’s neighbourhood size.
+same individuals in which dispersal is being assessed, are labour-intensive when conducted across a large enough area to be informative, and typically are not estimates of true intergenerational dispersal (which is measured life-stage to life-stage, e.g. from the egg of the parent to the egg of its offspring).
+Such life-stage to life-stage estimates are important as they are readily interpretable within established intergenerational analytic frameworks such as Wright’s neighbourhood size.

 Leveraging decreases in sequencing costs, out new method instead estimates dispersal from the spatial distribution of close-kin.
 This